 - Car seats are designed to be used at a specific angle.
 They aren’t meant for sleeping outside the car.
 Babies should always be placed to sleep on their backs, on a flat surface for safety.

 Car seats are something you’ve likely been thinking about since long before your baby was even born!
-Before getting rid of the infant rear-facing car seat you spent so much time researching, take the time to double-check the height and weight allotment.

 If your child can continue to face the back of the car, it’s probably best to allow them to continue facing that way even if they are older than 2.
 Once you move to a forward-facing car seat, double-check that it is properly installed and fits correctly in your vehicle.